-As you may have noticed from one of your favourite Fixer Upper TV shows, the French Door trend continues in 2020 and will likely stay for many years to come.
+As you may have noticed from one of your favourite fixer-upper TV shows, the French door trend continues in 2023 and will likely stay for many years to come.
 While they may further evolve, we believe they will never come out of fashion because of their unique and stylish features.

-French Doors are not only aesthetically pleasing to the eyes, but their functionalities are amazing too – certainly a wise investment.
+French doors are not only aesthetically pleasing to the eyes, but their functionalities are amazing too – certainly, a wise investment, whether they’re single French doors, decorative glass doors, hinged doors, or more.

 What are French Doors?